 Access to basic services

-According to OCHA’s 2018 Humanitarian Response Plan for Yemen, there are nearly 100,000 people in need of assistance in Al-Mahra, which constitutes approximately 75% of the population.
-Forty-nine percent of them are in dire need.
+According to OCHA’s 2023 Humanitarian Needs Overview Yemen, there are approximately 100,000 people in need of assistance in Al-Mahra, which constitutes approximately 50% of the population.
+Fifty-seven percent of them are in dire need.9https://data.humdata.org/dataset/yemen-humanitarian-needs-overview, 2023 People in Need in Yemen The current IDP population of Al Mahra is nearly 17,000 (status December 2022).10Ibid.
 The tropical cyclone “Luban,” which struck the southeastern coast of Yemen on 14 October 2018, displaced more than 3,000 families, killed three people, and injured more than 100.
-Floods caused by the typhoon destroyed or contaminated wells and disrupted access to food, medicine, and other basic goods.9USAID, Yemen – a compounded emergency situation, Factsheet No. 1, 2019 fiscal year, 19 October 2018, p.
+Floods caused by the typhoon destroyed or contaminated wells and disrupted access to food, medicine, and other basic goods.11USAID, Yemen – a compounded emergency situation, Factsheet No. 1, 2019 fiscal year, 19 October 2018, p.
 2. As a result, the governor of Al-Mahra declared the coastal areas a disaster zone and called on the government and international organizations to provide much needed support.
-In response, a number of agencies and donor organizations stepped in.10OCHA, Yemen: Typhoon Luban, an urgent updates report No. 1, October 15, 2018.
+In response, a number of agencies and donor organizations stepped in.12OCHA, Yemen: Typhoon Luban, an urgent updates report No. 1, October 15, 2018.
 In addition, the governorate is home to IDPs fleeing from the fighting in other governorates.

 |District||Size (km2)||Population (Female)||Population (Male)||Population (Total)|